arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 Using a consumer allow you to build more flexible and more reactive interface without changing your design too much.
 It's very straightforward and can help reduce the coupling of your application.
 There is nothing new there but java8 with the addition of Lambdas made it a lot cheaper on the dev side.
 It's time to get back to message passing.

-A consumer is just a callback, and callbacks allow to deal with more complex behavior like multiple return type, error handling.